Paul Haber

-An authoritative biography of Haber suggests that he suffered from a personality disorder that may have affected his outlandish conduct, but not his athleticism.
-Undiagnosed, Unscrupulous and Unbeatable, The Paul Haber Story attributes the beatings he received from his father, Sam Haber as well as an undiagnosed, untreated mental condition, played major roles in Haber's controversial disposition.
-The book sites several magazine and newspaper articles, even the front page of the Wall Street Journal, that were more interested in his scandalous behavior and his confrontation with Bob Kendler, the Director of the United States Handball Association, than they were of his routine handball victories.
-Haber's narrow escape from the Chicago mob, his marriage on a handball court and his frequent run-ins with the authorities are legendary and make for a very entertaining, superbly written book.
+An authoritative biography of Haber suggests that he suffered from a personality disorder.
+Undiagnosed, Unscrupulous and Unbeatable, The Paul Haber Story suggests the beatings he received from his father, Sam Haber as well as an undiagnosed, untreated mental condition, played major roles in Haber's controversial disposition.

-A free documentary Paul Haber:Against the Wall is available online at numerous sites.
-The 24 minute free movie tribute to Haber discovered during filming Paul being buried in an unmarked indigent grave with graffiti.
+A free documentary, Paul Haber:Against the Wall, is available online at numerous sites.
+The 24-minute free movie tribute to Haber discovered during filming that he was buried in an unmarked indigent grave with graffiti.
 The movie makers raised money and got Paul Haber a tombstone.
 He had been forgotten and his final resting place found unfit for a national handball champion.
-The filmmakers of Paul Haber:Against the Wall free documentary assisted getting Haber inducted into the Southern California Jewish Sports Hall of Fame.
-The movie's mission statement is to get more sedentary people aware of the exciting games of handball and racquetball, and keeping the memory of controversial champion Paul Haber alive.
+The filmmakers assisted getting Haber inducted into the Southern California Jewish Sports Hall of Fame.